Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Aero/README.md

 Further enumeration of the `.themepack` file extension identified CVE-2023-38146, commonly known as ThemeBleed.
 A well known vulnerability affecting Windows theme package handling, exploitation of this vulnerability can lead to remote code execution.

-A public proof of concept (PoC) for CVE-2023-38146 (ThemeBleed) was idenitfied and leveraged to exploit the web application
+A public proof of concept (PoC) for CVE-2023-38146 (ThemeBleed) was idenitfied and leveraged to exploit the web application:

 <https://github.com/Jnnshschl/CVE-2023-38146/blob/main/README.md>

 This exploit generates malicious `.theme` and `.themepack`files which, when opened trigger SMB requests.
 These requests are intercepted by the attacker's SMB server resulting in a specially crafted DLL being loaded instead of the legitimate one.
 Execution of the payload leads to remote code execution